ItsGrard/costa_AutoMessage/README.md

 This script takes the server time so you must make sure it is set correctly or, if you want another hour cause your server is in a different time zone just correct it.

+Ah!
+Forgot to mention, you can edit your message color using FiveM text formatting as seen in [here](https://forum.cfx.re/t/chat-formatting-colors-bold-underline/67641) .

 ### What is this used for?

 I'm using it to announce the shutting down of the server 30, 10, 5 and 1 minute before it automatically closes, since I have it set up to auto-open and auto-close at certain hours.